What is a biomarker?

 What did their research find?

-Using a large animal model, Dr. Kwon and his lab simulated SCI of different severities: uninjured, mild, moderate, and severe.
-The researchers looked at several measures in these groups from the time of injury to 12 weeks post injury: behavioral outcomes, the amount of spinal cord tissue that was damaged, and microRNA levels in the blood serum.
-Behavioral outcome was measured by assessing hindlimb function in each of the groups.
-All SCI animals experienced reduced function and locomotion upon injury, with severe SCI animals being the most affected.
+Dr. Kwon’s lab looked at several measures in groups of different spinal cord injury severities (uninjured, mild, moderate, and severe) from the time of injury to 12 weeks post injury: behavioral outcomes, the amount of spinal cord tissue that was damaged, and microRNA levels in the blood serum.
+Reduced function and locomotion was observed after injury, with the severe SCI group being the most affected.
 Additionally, results from spinal cord tissue examinations showed that the more severe the SCI, the more damage was seen in the spinal cord.

 So… What does this mean for people with SCI?